Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

-In this work, we focus on two powerful neural network-based approaches for solving such PDEs, the physics-informed neural networks (PINNs) and the Deep Ritz method.
-Both methods leverage the expressive power of deep neural networks to approximate the solution \(u\).
-PINNs construct a neural network \(u_\theta(x)\) parameterized by \(\theta\), designed to minimize a composite loss function:
+In this work, we focus on two neural network-based approaches for solving PDEs: physics-informed neural networks (PINNs) and the Deep Ritz method.
+Both leverage the expressive power of deep networks to approximate the solution \(u\).
+In PINNs, a neural network \(u_\theta(x)\) parameterized by \(\theta\) is trained by minimizing the composite loss:

-where \(\lambda\) is a non-negative weighting coefficient controlling the balance among the different loss components.
-Alternatively, the Deep Ritz method is based on the variational (energy) formulation of the PDE.
-For those problems that admit a variational structure, we seek \(u\) as a minimizer of an energy functional \(\mathcal{E}[u]\).
-The Deep Ritz network \(u_\theta(x)\) is trained to minimize this energy: